chengr4/all-about-CSSandHTML/css/README.md

 > We got Main Axis and Cross Axis and Main Axis will always go the same direction as the layout

+- We use `display: flex` to define the flex container

 **For Container:**

 ```css